Lake of Many Names

 From IBWiki

-Lake of Many Names is a lake in Africa known to have many names for it in different languages and in some languages it is common to use several different names.
-What name is to be used also frequently depends on political views of the one who speaks.
+Lake of Many Names is a lake in Africa known to have many names in different languages.
+In some languages it is common to use several different names.
+Which name is used also frequently depends on the political views of the one who is speaking.
 Therefore "Lake of Many Names" is now frequently used as a neutral name.

 Names of the lake

-• Lake Al Idrisi - in the tradition that various nations having their own name for the lake, Nasser decided this to be the Arabic name for the lake.
-It mentions Abu Abd Allah Muhammad al-Idrisi, the Arab cartographer who was the first to mark the lake on map.
+• Lake Al Idrisi - in the tradition of various nations having their own name for the lake, Nasser decided this would be the Arabic name for the lake.
+It mentions Abu Abd Allah Muhammad al-Idrisi, the Arab cartographer who was the first to indicate the lake on a map.
 This is the official name in Egypt and the name commonly used by panarabists.

 • Lake Danabera - Danabera means "border" in Amharic.
 This is the common name for the lake in Ethiopia.
 It is related to the term Borderland.

-• Lake Nongza - this is the Chinese name of the lake, a corruption of indigenous word "Nyanza" meaning lake.
+• Lake Nongza - This is the Chinese name of the lake, a corruption of the indigenous word nyanza meaning lake.
 It is used in Chinese East Africa, the Chinese states and some other Asian countries.

-• Lake of Many Names - the name was initially popularized by books for tourists and now is commonly used as a neutral name for the lake.
+• Lake of Many Names - This name was initially popularized by books for tourists and now is commonly used as a neutral name for the lake.

-• Lake Smetona - this name was introduced in 1930 after Lithuanian colonization of Maasai.
-It refers to prime minister of Lithuania Antanas Smetona.
-This name was formerly used in Lithuania and its main allies (Courland, Estonia) and is sometimes still used in those countries (for example by Panbaltists) as well as by African Lithuanians; it is used as the official name of the lake in Free Lithuania.
+• Lake Smetona - This name was introduced in 1930 after the Lithuanian colonization of Maasai.
+It refers to the prime minister of Lithuania Antanas Smetona.
+This name was formerly used in Lithuania and its main allies (Courland and Estonia) and is sometimes still used in those countries (for example by Panbaltists) as well as by African Lithuanians.
+It is used as the official name of the lake in Free Lithuania.

 This page was created by Abdul-aziz.